dombozzo/Rotten-Grapes/README.md

 the database contains special characters (accent marks, etc.) that cannot be processed by the javascript JSON interpreter.
 Once the user queries for a variety, they can view more information about a specific wine by clicking "More Information" under each wine that pops up.
 This can be done for each wine.

-NOTE: search box is in top right corner
+NOTE: search box is in right panel

 2) To create a review, simply click the create review button.
 This will open a form where bottle id, score, and description can all be entered.
 Once the review is submitted, try searching by variety id to find your review!